pmandreoli/ansible-role-galaxycloud-docker/README.md

 ### Role templates ###

-``default.local.j2``: config file for CVMFS repository that will be mounted on Docker
+``default.local.j2``: config file for CVMFS repository that will be mounted on Docker.

-``delete_galaxy_user.py.j2``: python script run by the role in order to delete the default admin user
+``delete_galaxy_user.py.j2``: python script run by the role in order to delete the default administrator user.

-``mygalaxyenv.j2``: env file containing the environment variable needed to configure the galaxy docker
+``mygalaxyenv.j2``: env file with the environment variables needed to configure the galaxy docker,

 Dependencies
 ------------

-role:  [indigo-dc.docker](https://github.com/indigo-dc/ansible-role-docker) : install docker engine and store the docker images inside the export volume
+role:  [indigo-dc.docker](https://github.com/indigo-dc/ansible-role-docker) : install docker engine and store the docker images inside the external volume (/export).

 Example Playbook
 ----------------